Costco Travel Search Widget

 Costco Travel's search widget is the primary entry point into the website and a key driver for the company's revenue.

-But searches for Costco Travel's new products were lower than expected, and so the UX team came to the rescue.
+But searches for Costco Travel's new products were lower than expected, and so my UX team came to the rescue.

 Context